Who are we?

 The purpose of the Association as stated in its Charter is to promote good fellowship among its members; to exchange professional knowledge and experience on subjects relating to textile manufacturing; to promote other social, educational, personnel relations, research, and other scientific activities for the benefit of the members, their companies , and the textile industry.

 What do we do?

-To achieve its goals and localize activities as much as possible, the association consists of two geographic divisions - the North Carolina Division and the South Carolina Division.
+To achieve its goals and localize activities as much as possible, the association consists of two geographic divisions - the Northern Division and the Southern Division.
 New divisions may be created as needed to serve other geographic areas.

 Divisional meetings are held in the spring and fall, with programs selected to fill the division needs and interest covering technical areas, technology updates, management trends, human resources and current issues affecting the industry.